realagozie/octra-testnet/README.md

 now you need to copy your wallet.json file from where you have been interacting before to this new dir or you can simple create it

-N:B...both your <wallet.json> file and <exec_interface.json> needs to be on the same directory for this to work
+N:B...both your wallet.json file and exec_interface.json file needs to be on the same directory for this to work

 ```
 nano wallet.json